more R&D man-years

 From 1991 the statistical unit was the kind-of-activity unit.
 For 2001 this was changed to enterprise as the main statistical unit, but with a breakdown of the main variables to local kind-of-activity unit.

 From 2008 a new version of the industry classification (SN2007) was implemented making it more difficult to compare with former vintages.
 Results from 2007 are published both by the old and the new classification, while former vintages only are published by the old classification (SN2002).

 The concept of R&D may be difficult to distinguish from related activities.

 The response rate for the survey is quite high, around 95 per cent, and the results should for that reason not be biased by non-respondents.
 In case of non-response from large R&D performers there are good routines to estimate missing data.
 Preliminary results have a larger degree of uncertainty than final results.

 Due to controls in the electronic questionnaire, the item non-response is almost non-existent.
 Item non-response is in case adjusted during the revision process.

 The population of enterprises is based upon the Central Register of Establishments and Enterprises.
 The sample is stratified by NACE 2-digit and number of employees.
 Incomplete updating of these variables and entries and exits of enterprises may cause errors in the survey.

-The business enterprise sector performed research and development (R&D) totalling about NOK 29.5 billion in 2016.
-This is 6.2 per cent higher compared to 2015.
-Measured in fixed prices, the increase was 3.8 per cent.More
+Preliminary figures show that the business enterprise sector performed research and development (R&D) for about NOK 32.6 billion in 2017.
+This is 10 per cent higher compared to 2016.
+Adjusted for price change, the increase was 8.9 per cent.Read this article